“You’re just grumpy.”

 I wonder why so many people are keen to change me.
 Why can’t I just be as I am?

 Because the world isn’t for the grumpy.
 Society encourages you to be personable, pleasant at least on the surface and to participate.
 Socialise.
 Network.
-Meet with people they don’t know and talk about things like the weather and the property ladder.
+Meet with people you don’t know and talk about things like the weather and the property ladder.

 I really should be better at it because how else am I going to find readers for this blog for example, but that just isn’t me.
 I don’t mind a nice conversation but there tends to be so much meaningless and empty pleasantry in it.
 I’ve gotten worse since I got ill.
 I almost died.
 I feel that given a second chance in life I just don’t have time for useless conversation.
 I just can’t do it.